legluondunet/MyLittleLutrisScripts/Star Wars - Jedi Knight - Dark Forces II - Mysteries of the Sith/README.md

 ### Description:
 This script will facilitate you install of this game on Linux OS:
-"Star Wars - Jedi Knight - Dark Forces II" provided by GOG using Wine and Remastered mod https://www.moddb.com/mods/jedi-knight-remastered
+"Star Wars - Jedi Knight - Dark Forces II - Mysteries of the Sith" provided by GOG using Wine and Remastered mod https://www.moddb.com/mods/jedi-knight-remastered
 During install please let all options by default.
 Thanks to the people who helped us play this game in the best conditions on Linux.